Journalists research and produce stories for websites, print, radio, television and other media.

 What are the chances of getting a job?

-Your chances of getting work in print journalism are best at smaller regional and community newspapers where staff turnover is higher.
+- look for work at smaller regional and community newspapers, where staff turnover is higher.

 Small range of employers